ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/Character Creation.md

 The personal weapons can be chosen from page 51 in the [Core Rulebook PDF](./PDF%20Locations/Twilight%202000%202nd/Twilight%202000%20-%20Corebook%20-%20Core%20Rulebook%20v2.2%20%7BGDW2000%7D.pdf)
 The stats for the basic load can be found on page 64 in the PDF.
-A character may only choose a weapon from the country that are from during creation.
+A character may only choose a weapon from the country that they are from during creation.
 ### Transportation And Animals
 Only a party of 3 characters or more may roll for getting a vehicle or animal.
 For each group of 3 players, they get 1D6 to roll on the vehicle or animal table.